azuregray/TSF-GRIP-Internship-Tasks/Task 1 - Object Recognition/README.md

-# TSF GRIP SEPTEMBER 2023 CV-IOT TASK 2
+#TSF GRIP SEPTEMBER 2023 CV-IOT TASK 1
-## Object detection:
+##Object detection:

 First of all, you need to install OpenCV,OpenCV is an image processing library.
 It is designed to solve computer vision problems.